tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 The first step was to get Nginx set up on the Heroku App.
 I had the static buildpack already, so I simply had to remove the Static buildpack and add the Nginx buildpack.

+The next step is to modify the `Procfile` to run Ngnix in Solo mode:

+	web: bin/start-nginx-solo

-First I created a `config` directory and put my `nginx.conf.erb` file in it.
+Then I created a `config` directory and put my `nginx.conf.erb` file in it.
 The Nginx buildpack will grab that file, process it, and then use it to run Nginx on the dyno.

 I found this config to work well:

 	daemon off;
 	# Heroku dynos have at least 4 cores